 • Grounding in the best of past and current writing

 The MFA is a two-year, 49 credit hour program.
 Students join an extraordinarily warm community every summer and winter for an intensive ten-day residency that initiates an independent semester of apprenticeship completed off-site through correspondence with a mentor.
 Students work with a mixture of new and returning faculty, working one-on-one with a different faculty mentor within their discipline throughout each residency and off-campus period.

-Located in central Appalachia, the program welcomes and fosters writing that explores place and identity.
-Irene McKinney, the program’s founding director, said that many of Wesleyan’s MFA students “seem to feel very strongly that they are regional writers with a national audience.”
-In keeping with this investigation of place, students may substitute one campus residency with a Wesleyan-supervised field seminar in Ireland, or may design and propose a seminar for other travel destinations.
+Located in central Appalachia, the program welcomes and fosters writing that explores place and identity, though that emphasis is secondary to fostering excellence in all writing, and applicants are accepted on the basis of writing quality, regardless of thematic content.
+As a natural outgrowth of investigation of place, interested students may substitute one campus residency with a Wesleyan-supervised field seminar in Ireland, or may design and propose a seminar for other travel destinations.